 The New Year is a time to reflect on that which has past and that which is yet to come.
 Many people have New Year resolutions in mind that reflect along the lines of getting fitter, eating well, travelling or being less stressed.
 People set goals to fulfil these new promises to themselves and step forward positively.
-So perhaps, whilst all the goodwill and intent is in the air, it is also a perfect time to reflect on the journey your practice is taking also.
+So perhaps, whilst all the goodwill and intent are in the air, it is also a perfect time to reflect on the journey your practice is also taking.

-In fact, the very essence of your dental business can be dependent on how mindful you are about the things you want to achieve in your practice.
-As depicted in Charles Dickens “A Christmas Carol”, an annual review of past, present and future performance is no bad thing and its very reflection can help to determine a more secure and happier future.
+The very essence of your dental business can be dependent on how mindful you are about the things you want to achieve in your practice.
+As depicted in Charles Dicken’s “A Christmas Carol”, an annual review of past, present and future performance is no bad thing, and its very reflection can help to determine a more secure and happier future.

 The daily grind and “busyness” of our lives can mean that we lose focus easily and become distracted by unimportant trials and tribulations.
 Many people find that their lives can go in dozens of different directions throughout the year and, as a result, they seldom accomplish their major objectives in life.
 This is because, as business owners, we have to wear many different hats, and the entire act of juggling all the seemingly important things in our lives can place stress and strain on us as individuals.
 There is also pressure applied to the business.
 However, the consequences of this are precariously not seen in the short term.